nanotower/hot-road/README.md

 ## 🎈 Description <a name="description"></a>

 There are 4 dbs: users, topics, comments and connections.
-When a user upload a profile picture, S3 saves it and notify by SNS message to a resize function that scales down the picture.
+When a user uploads a profile picture, S3 saves it and notifies by SNS message to a resize function that scales down the picture.
-When a new topic is created, it send a ws message that tells every connected users that they have to update their topics list, so the new one can be seen.
+When a new topic is created, it sends a ws message that tells every connected users that they have to update their topics list, so the new one can be seen.

 ## ⛏️ Built Using <a name = "built_using"></a>